Eccentricity effects on the supermassive black hole gravitational wave background: Environmental effects

 The evolution of the eccentricity distribution now depends on the masses of the binary components.
-Our numerical estimates suggest that environmental effects affect the eccentricity evolution of light-to-moderate binaries.
-As an explicit example, we consider a scenario with the environmental parameters fixed to the best-fit values obtained in \cite{Ellis:2024wdh} and an initial eccentricity of $\langle e \rangle_{2\,{\rm nHz}}=0.80$.
-Independently of the binary mass, the mean eccentricity in the last bin is $\langle e \rangle_{28\,{\rm nHz}}=0.40$ when no environmental effects are present.
-When environmental effects are included $\langle e \rangle_{28\,{\rm nHz}}=0.41$ for binaries with $\mathcal{M}=10^{10}\Msun$, $\langle e \rangle_{28\,{\rm nHz}}=0.67$ for binaries with $\mathcal{M}=10^{8}\Msun$ and the mean eccentricity of light binaries, $\mathcal{M}\lsim 10^{6}\Msun$, remains practically constant at all bins indicating that orbital evolution is almost entirely dominated by environmental effects.
+Our numerical estimates suggested that environmental effects affected the eccentricity evolution of light-to-moderate binaries.
+As an explicit example, we considered a scenario with the environmental parameters fixed to the best-fit values obtained in~\citet{Ellis:2024wdh} and an initial eccentricity of $\langle e \rangle_{2\,{\rm nHz}}=0.80$.
+Independently of the binary mass, the mean eccentricity in the last bin was $\langle e \rangle_{28\,{\rm nHz}}=0.40$ when no environmental effects were present.
+When environmental effects were included $\langle e \rangle_{28\,{\rm nHz}}=0.41$ for binaries with $\mathcal{M}=10^{10}\Msun$, $\langle e \rangle_{28\,{\rm nHz}}=0.67$ for binaries with $\mathcal{M}=10^{8}\Msun$ and the mean eccentricity of light binaries, $\mathcal{M}\lsim 10^{6}\Msun$, remained practically constant at all bins indicating that orbital evolution is almost entirely dominated by environmental effects.
 It follows that, since light binaries exhibit no evolution of mean eccentricity as a function of orbital frequency, their contribution to the final spectrum is uniformly suppressed and becomes even less significant.

-In both Eq. \eqref{eq:ecceffects} and \eqref{eq:eccenvevolve}, the environmental effect terms are scaled by a $\mathcal{F}^{-1}(e)$ factor.
+In both Eq.~\eqref{eq:ecceffects} and \eqref{eq:eccenvevolve}, the environmental effect terms are scaled by a $\mathcal{F}^{-1}(e)$ factor.
 Since $\mathcal{F}(e)\geq 1$, environmental effects are suppressed for highly-eccentric binaries and, for most of the parameter space, the evolution of binaries is either eccentricity or environment-dominated.